Shinya Hashimoto: Pro Wrestling Zero-One (2001–2005)

 Hashimoto registered the Pro Wrestling Zero-One name on November 13, 2000, after being fired from New Japan Pro-Wrestling, and the promotion had its first show on March 2, 2001.
 Hashimoto challenged Steve Corino for the NWA World Heavyweight Championship in October 2001.
 The match ended in controversy, leading to the belt being vacated.
 In December 2001, Hashimoto faced off against Corino and Gary Steele in a Triple Threat Match, winning the vacated NWA World Heavyweight Title.
 Hashimoto's NWA World Title reign would come to an end in March 2002 through duplicitous means, as a crooked referee gave a fast count, allowing Dan Severn to win the title.
 Hashimoto then went back to concentrating on Zero-One, where he was an active competitor.
 In October 2002, Hashimoto teamed with his old rival, Naoya Ogawa, to win the NWA Intercontinental Tag-Team Title (which were usually defended in Zero-One) from John Heidenreich and Nathan Jones.
 The two defended the championship for the next few months, before falling to Matt Ghaffari and Tom Howard in December 2002.
 The two teams feuded on and off over the next few months, even as Hashimoto looked to another organization for a major accomplishment.

 On February 23, 2003, Hashimoto defeated the Great Muta to win All Japan Pro Wrestling's Triple Crown Heavyweight Championship; as a result, Hashimoto became only the second man to have held the NJPW, AJPW, and NWA World Titles (as Keiji Mutoh was the first).
 Hashimoto and Ogawa won back the NWA Intercontinental Tag Team Title from Ghaffari and Howard in April 2003.
 However, due to Ogaya having thrown Ghaffari over the top rope at one point in the match, NWA President Richard Arpin stripped them of the championship a few days later, as throwing an opponent over the top rope is against the rules in the NWA.
-Hashimoto's Triple Crown would face a similar fate, as Hashimoto suffered a knee injury in August 2003 and had to vacate the belt.
+Hashimoto's Triple Crown would face a similar fate, as Hashimoto suffered a shoulder injury in July 2003 and had to vacate the belt.

 Despite the build-up of several injuries, Hashimoto continued to wrestle on and off in Zero-One, including teaming with Yoshiaki Fujiwara to get the NWA Intercontinental Tag-Team Titles for a third time, defeating Takao Omori and Shiro Koshinaka in June 2004.
 The two remained the champions until before Omori found a new partner in Shinjiro Otani to win the championship in August 2004.
 Going into 2005, Hashimoto left Zero-One and placed Otani in charge, citing financial problems as the reason for his departure.